Renaissance-Innovation-Labs/ril_handbook/contents/handbook/growth/marketing/co-work-space.md

 - The building would only be accessible from Monday - Friday, within the hours of 9a.m through 5pm daily.
 - The use of the Workspace Internet to carry out fraudulent acts is highly prohibited.
 If caught, such individuals would be dealt with according to the Law.
 - Relay every question or complaints to the Human Resource Manager or Facility manager.
 - You must; work within a healthy and safe workplace.
-Avoid every act or practices that may be hazardous to your colleagues and the environment. *Say no to Unsafe Acts and Unsafe Practices.*
+Avoid every act or practices that may be hazardous to your colleagues and the environment. **Say no to Unsafe Acts and Unsafe Practices.**
 - *Endeavor to Always maintain proper decorum and conduct yourself in a manner that contributes to operating effectiveness, safety, and a harmonious work environment.*
 - Avoid Playing loud music, kindly make use of an earpiece.
 - Eating in the Workspace is not allowed.
 The Kitchen is always open.
-- Keep personal calls brief or use the lobby not to disturb your co-work space colleagues .
+- Keep personal calls brief or use the lobby not to disturb your co-work space colleagues.
 - RIL Frowns at Harassment and discrimination of colleagues in and out of the workplace.
 - Private Offices and Labs are off limits.
 - You would be held responsible for any damage caused by you to any RIL Facility.